Daniel-UCAS/OpenDG.jl/doc/README.md

-This folder stores basic codes for solvers.
+This folder contains all the documentations of dgCFD.jl.
+The doc is written with reStructuredText and build with Sphinx.